PATRIC3/p3_docs/docroot/cli_tutorial/cli_installation.rst

 Installation on macOS
 =====================

-The macOS version of the PATRIC command line interface is distributed as a disk image file.
-We recommend downloading the most recent version listed at  the `PATRIC github release site
+The macOS version of the BV-BRC command line interface is distributed as a disk image file.
+We recommend downloading the most recent version listed at  the `BV-BRC github release site
 <https://github.com/PATRIC3/PATRIC-distribution/releases>`_.

-Download the release disk image file by clicking on the link named PATRIC-<version>.dmg.
+Download the release disk image file by clicking on the link named BV-BRC-<version>.dmg.
 Your browser will begin the download and save the file to your downloads directory.